Kendall Jenner Admits She Often Gets Baby Fever

 Meanwhile, Philly fans are very aware of the so-called “Kardashian curse,” which angered some fans enough earlier in the season that they started a petition to keep Jenner away from the arena, per Philly Mag.

-Vogue reports that some members who have allegedly fallen victim to the “curse” have been Kim Kardashian’s former boyfriend, retired NFL player Reggie Bush, and her ex-husband, former NBA player Kris Humphries, as well as Khloe Kardashian’s ex-husband, Lamar Odom.
+Vogue previously reported that some members who have allegedly fallen victim to the “curse” have been Kim Kardashian’s former boyfriend, retired NFL player Reggie Bush, and her ex-husband, former NBA player Kris Humphries, as well as Khloe Kardashian’s ex-husband, Lamar Odom.

-Fans can see more of Kendall Jenner’s life by following the model on Instagram, or watch Keeping Up With the Kardashians on Sunday nights.
+Fans can see more of Kendall Jenner’s life by following the model on Instagram or by watching Keeping Up with the Kardashians on Sunday nights.